msaf9/npm/README.md

-# npm Commands for reference
+# npm commands
-npm commands.
+npm commands  for reference.

 ## Table of contents
 1. Introduction